 We need motivation, concentration, balanced mood, energy, memory and less stress in order to hone in on our weight loss goals.

-Brain-boosting nootropics had a banner year in 2018 as useful and effective supplements for leveraging cognitive function to excel at just about everything -- including weight loss.
+Brain-boosting natural nootropics are useful and effective supplements for leveraging cognitive function and mental performance to excel at just about everything -- including weight loss.

 Lack of Motivation can Limit Weight Loss Success